seek-oss/skuba/.changeset/polite-pants-share.md

 'skuba': patch
 ---

-cli: Require `--debug` flag to collect `why-is-node-running` information
+deps: Remove `why-is-node-running`

 [`why-is-node-running`](https://www.npmjs.com/package/why-is-node-running) was previously added to the skuba CLI to troubleshoot scenarios where commands were timing out in CI.
-This is now gated behind the `--debug` flag to minimise disruption of commands such as [`jest --detectOpenHandles`](https://jestjs.io/docs/cli#--detectopenhandles).
+This has now been removed to avoid disruption to commands such as [`jest --detectOpenHandles`](https://jestjs.io/docs/cli#--detectopenhandles).